fabferri/docker-101/custom-site-nginx-docker.md

-#  Docker container running NGINX that serves a custom static website
+#  Deploy a Custom Static Website with Docker and Nginx

 ## Prerequisites
 Make sure you have Docker installed: `docker --version`